 The Day of Gracious Giving is an annual one-day giving challenge in support of K’s Highest Priorities, Financial Aid and Faculty Resources.
 Gifts to the Kalamazoo College Fund provide students with the resources they need to develop critical thinking skills through a rigorous liberal arts education.

-2020 Results – $370,800 raised in one day
+2021 Results: $456,362 raised in one day

-Anonymous alumni and friend donors matched gifts dollar for dollar up to $250,000.
-The 2020 Day of Gracious Giving was by far the most successful in the College’s history.
+Anonymous alumni and friend donors matched gifts dollar for dollar up to $350,000.
+Additionally, advocates matched many of their classmates’ gifts.
+The 2021 Day of Gracious Giving was by far the most successful in the College’s history.
 Thank you donors!